Thomas de Littleton: Sources

 Unlike the preceding writers on English law, Glanville, Bracton, and the authors of the treatises known by the names of Britton and Fleta, Littleton borrows nothing from the sources of Roman law or the commentators.
 He deals exclusively with English law.

-The first two books are stated, in a note to the table at the conclusion of the work, to have been made for the better understanding of certain chapters of the "Ancient Book of Tenures".
+The first two books are stated, in a note to the table at the conclusion of the work, to have been made for the better understanding of certain chapters of the "Ancient Book of Tenures."
 This refers to a tract called The Old Tenures, said to have been written in the reign of Edward III.
-By way of distinguishing it from this work, Littleton's book is called in all the early editions "Tenores Novelli".
+By way of distinguishing it from this work, Littleton's book is called in all the early editions "Tenores Novelli."

 Method

-The book is written on a definite system, and is the first attempt at a scientific classification of rights over land.
+The book is written on a definite system and is the first attempt at a scientific classification of rights over land.
 Littleton's method is to begin with a definition, usually clearly and briefly expressed, of the class of rights with which he is dealing.
 He then proceeds to illustrate the various characteristics and incidents of the class by stating particular instances, some of which refer to decisions that had actually occurred, but more of which are hypothetical cases put by way of illustration of his principles.
 He occasionally refers to reported cases.
-His book is thus much more than a mere digest of judicial decisions; to some extent, he pursues the method that gave to Roman law its breadth and consistency of principle.
-In Roman law, this result was attained through the practice of putting to jurisconsults hypothetical cases to be solved by them.
+His book is thus much more than a mere digest of judicial decisions; to some extent, he pursues the method that gave Roman law its breadth and consistency of principle.
+In Roman law, this result was attained through the practice of putting hypothetical cases to jurisconsults hypothetical cases to be solved by them.
 Littleton, in like manner, is constantly stating and solving, by reference to principles of law, cases that may or may not have occurred in actual practice.